meenakshi-kushwaha/mmaqshiny/README.md

 ## Instrument Description

-1. DustTrak
+1. DustTrak 8530

-DustTrak 8530 Aerosol Monitor was used to measure PM 2.5 concentrations.
+A DustTrak is a portable mid-range monitoring instrument to measure PM 2.5 concentrations.
 It utilises the well-established aerosol light scattering technique to estimate the real-time aerosol mass loadings and works at a flow rate of 3 LPM (liters per minute).

 2. MicroAeth AE51

-It is a highly sensitive, palm-held and battery-operated instrument designed for measuring the optically-absorbing Black Carbon (BC) component of aerosol particles.It measures the rate of change in absorption of transmitted light (880 nm) due to continuous collection of aerosols load on to the filter ticket and has a wide dynamic range of measurement from 0 to 1 mg/m³.
+It is a highly sensitive, palm-held and battery-operated instrument designed for measuring the optically-absorbing BC component of aerosol particles.It measures the rate of change in absorption of transmitted light (880 nm) due to continuous collection of aerosols load on to the filter ticket and has a wide dynamic range of measurement from 0 to 1 mg/m³.

 3. Condensation Particle Counter (CPC 3007)

-CPC 3007 is an alcohol based handheld instrument by TSI used to measure ultrafine particles.
+It is an alcohol based handheld instrument used to measure ultrafine particles.
 It works on the optical detection principle, and operates at a flow rate of 0.7 LPM.The instrument detects and measures the particles in the size range of 10 nm to > 1 µm.

 ## Acknowledgements